cnsarmi/hrext09-my-cruddy-app/README.md

 }

 - Where to store data?
-	- Data will consist of cities, average flight costs from any point x to point y, hotel costs, popular points of interests in desired destination, total costs for entire vacation.
+	- Data will consist of vacation plans that will be stored into the localStorage

 - How to capture data?
-	- Store costs of flights, hotels, and transportation of flights, hotels, and transportation of each city.
+	- Forms will be on the browser where you can input the different details of your vacation plan

 - How to modify data?
-	- Update flights/hotel costs of cities during different times of the year
+	- You can update your vacation plans by click on the specific vacation

 - How to view data?
 	- Displays a vacation plan of how long vacation will be, flight details, hotel details, and transportation costs